fortytw2/watney/README.md

 LICENSE
 ------

-Originally derived from something that was in `github.com/cardigann/cardigann`, which is MIT licensed.
+Originally derived from a helper I found in `github.com/cardigann/cardigann`, which is MIT licensed.
 The same license applies here